shian15810/eslint-plugin-typescript-enum/README.md

 - https://maxheiber.medium.com/alternatives-to-typescript-enums-50e4c16600b1
 - https://stackoverflow.com/questions/40275832/typescript-has-unions-so-are-enums-redundant/60041791#60041791

-Additionally, if you have been using [@babel/plugin-transform-typescript](https://babeljs.io/docs/en/babel-plugin-transform-typescript.html), you might have already noticed that one of the [important caveat](https://babeljs.io/docs/en/babel-plugin-transform-typescript.html#caveats)s is to avoid using `const enum`s, as those require type information to compile.
+Additionally, if you have been using [@babel/plugin-transform-typescript](https://babeljs.io/docs/en/babel-plugin-transform-typescript.html), you might have already noticed that one of the [important caveat](https://babeljs.io/docs/en/babel-plugin-transform-typescript.html#caveats)s is to avoid using `const` enums, as those require type information to compile.

 Nonetheless, TypeScript is undoubtedly a very fantastic programming language with an extremely powerful type system.
 Enums may have been a very good feature to have back in the early days (2011) when good alternatives did not yet exist.